 Market segmentation is the activity of dividing a larger market into its various parts or segments that share some common characteristics.

-By segmenting the market, you can better understand the market and who are your target customers, your target customers’ specific needs & interests.
+By segmenting the market, you can better understand the market and who your target customers are, your target customers’ specific needs & interests.
 As such, you can develop relevant products and marketing strategies that best meet customers’ expectations.